You may run into a LogonUI.exe error at the login screen of Windows. Many reasons can cause this error.

 In case you do not find the file in this path but in some other drive, it might be the virus pretending to be the file.

-Some Windows users have a complaint about encountering this error at the login screen.
+Some Windows users complain about encountering this error at the login screen.
 The LogonUI.exe error message will prevent you from entering the computer system, and you won’t even click on any option.

 This is quite a frustrating situation while you are trying to complete your work on the computer.
 But no worries, because you will find the solutions to all the common reasons that cause this error in your computer system here.

 The Ctrl + Alt + Del shortcut key allows you to stop the unresponsive application.
-You must try this shortcut key if you are encountering LogonUI Exe error.
-However, this is not the permanent solution because the error can appear again when you try to open your computer.
+You must try this shortcut key if encountering a LogonUI Exe error.
+However, this is not a permanent solution because the error can appear again when you try to open your computer.

 This is the first and easiest method of solving this problem.
-In case you run into this error, the below-mentioned methods will help you in fixing this issue.
+If you run into this error, the below-mentioned methods will help you fix this issue.